autogluon/neurips-autogluon-workshop/README.md

 Join us at the [NeurIPS 2022](https://nips.cc/) located at New Orleans Ernest N. Morial Convention Center on Monday, November 28 at 2:00pm, CST in
 Room 293.

+*Note: Github repository for this website is available at https://github.com/autogluon/neurips2022-autogluon-workshop* .

 ## Schedule